madpiano/2019-432/slides/class23/README.md

 2. from Hadley Wickham, [via Allison Moberger](https://twitter.com/allimoberger/status/1085268564821585921?s=11) "You shouldn't feel ashamed about your code - if it solves the problem, it's perfect just the way it is.
 But also, it could always be better."
 [And also](https://twitter.com/allimoberger/status/1085278208222810117?s=11), "If you're ever unsure about how to pronounce a function, just say it with utmost confidence, and make other people doubt the way they say it."
 3. from Karl Broman, a repository of [slides from the R Studio 2019 conference](https://github.com/kbroman/RStudioConf2019Slides) I attended earlier this year.
 4. Andrew Heiss has a great post on [Half a dozen frequentist and Bayesian ways to measure the difference in means between two groups](https://www.andrewheiss.com/blog/2019/01/29/diff-means-half-dozen-ways/), and [here is the Tweet](https://twitter.com/andrewheiss/status/1090387296036126720) that alerted me to it.
+5. If you're interested in Using R to analyze the redacted Mueller report, [take a look at Josephine Lukito's compliation](https://www.jlukito.com/blog/2019/4/20/using-r-to-analyze-the-redacted-mueller-report).
+6. [Alison Hill reminded me](https://twitter.com/apreshill/status/1108925218850893832?s=11) that you can embed a "code download" button in an HTML document built with R Markdown so that users can click to download your source .Rmd, without Github.

 ## And, finally - I'm in a show April 26 - May 18